SarahBeecroft/alpaca_sarek/README.md

 ## Custom Modifications
 We've made some custom modifications to optimize the pipeline for our environment:
-- Custom configuration for Setonix via the setonix.config file
+- Important custom configuration for Setonix via the setonix.config file
+	- Enables jobs being submitted to the Slurm queue
+ 	- Sets limit for number of concurrent jobs to submit to the Slurm queue
-	- Enables Singularity
+  	- Enables Singularity and loads the Singularity module, which is current as of AUgust 2024
- 	-
+  	- Sets higher than standard memory allocation for the BWAMEM2_INDEX, FASTQC, and BWAMEM1_MEM|BWAMEM2_MEM steps
 - Bug fix in `/subworkflows/local/bam_variant_calling_germline_all/main.nf` file
 	- There is a known bug in Sarek 3.4.3, outlined [here](https://github.com/nf-core/sarek/issues/1550)
  	- The `fix_haplotypecaller.sh` script patches the file outlined above with the fix from the GitHub issue by modifying lines 133 and 134.